antoniofranzese/tools/README.md

 Windows users should install and configure WSL (1 or 2); no Unix prompt, no tools.

 ## Base installation
-Clone the project and add the folder to the PATH **before** the system /bin and /usr/bin.
+Clone the project and add the bin folder to the PATH **before** the system /bin and /usr/bin.

 The wrapper tools require the main tools (mvn, svn, kubectl, etc.), install them as need.